RANGANATHAN21/datawhisper/README.md

 - **Extension whitelist**: `.csv`, `.xls`, `.xlsx` only.
 - **Magic byte validation**: XLS/XLSX binary formats verified by file header bytes, not just extension.
 - **Size cap**: 10 MB per upload, enforced server-side before parsing.
-- **Filename sanitisation**: Path-traversal characters (`../`) and shell-unsafe chars stripped.
+- **Filename sanitisation**: uploaded names are reduced to their basename and non-word characters are replaced before use.
 - Files are read into in-memory pandas DataFrames — **never written to disk**.

 ### Injection Prevention
 - No shell commands are ever executed; all processing is via pandas/openpyxl.
 - User-supplied filenames and questions are never interpolated into shell or SQL.
 - AI prompts use clearly separated `system` / `user` roles; data context is sent as plain text, not as executable instructions.
-- Chart JSON returned by the AI is validated (`json.loads`) before being passed to the client — malformed payloads raise a 500 error rather than being forwarded raw.
+- Chart JSON returned by the AI is parsed with `json.loads` before being passed to the client.
+Invalid JSON is rejected with a server error instead of being forwarded raw.

 ### CORS
 - `ALLOWED_ORIGINS` is environment-configured (defaults to `http://localhost:5173`).
 - Lock to your production domain before deploying.

-### Session Isolation
+### Session Storage And Access
-- Each upload gets a UUID session ID.
-Clients can only access their own session's data.
+- Each upload gets a UUID session ID and all data is kept in in-memory Python dictionaries keyed by that ID.
+- There is **no authentication layer yet**.
+In practice, access depends on possession of the `session_id`, so treat it as an opaque secret rather than true user isolation.
-- In-memory store means data is automatically cleared on server restart.
+- In-memory storage means session data is cleared on server restart and is not shared across multiple backend instances.

 ### What is (and isn't) sent to OpenAI
 For **text answers**: column names, dtypes, row count, numeric `describe()` stats, and up to 20 sample rows.